cwinpy/cwinpy/docs/plotting.rst

 shown below, which are selected in :class:`~cwinpy.plot.Plot` class using the ``plottype``
 argument:

-* "hist": produce a histogram of posterior samples for a single parameters (the ``kde`` option can be used to also overplot a kernel density estimate of the posterior);
+* "hist": produce a histogram of posterior samples for a single parameter (the ``kde`` option can be used to also overplot a kernel density estimate of the posterior);
 * "kde": produce a kernel density estimate using posterior samples for a single parameter;
-* "corner": produce what is known as a corner, or triangle, plot of posterior distributons for two or more parameters in this case produced with the `corner.py <https://corner.readthedocs.io/en/latest/>`_ [2]_ package;
+* "corner": produce what is known as a corner, or triangle, plot of posterior distributions for two or more parameters in this case produced with the `corner.py <https://corner.readthedocs.io/en/latest/>`_ [2]_ package;
-* "triangle": a different style of triangle plot (as produce by the `PESummary <https://docs.ligo.org/lscsoft/pesummary/>`_ package [1]_) that can only be used for a pair of parameters;
+* "triangle": a different style of triangle plot (as produced by the `PESummary <https://docs.ligo.org/lscsoft/pesummary/>`_ package [1]_) that can only be used for pairs of parameters;
 * "reverse_triangle": another style of triangle plot (as produce by the `PESummary <https://docs.ligo.org/lscsoft/pesummary/>`_ package [1]_) that has the 1D distributions to the left/below rather than to the right/above the 2D distribution plot;